WitKurowski/FindMyPharmacy/README.md

   resources, and it would have been nice to use that for complete rendering of pharmacy addresses.

 Other areas of improvements:
+- Logging of state info to something such as Crashlytics when an exception is caught to help bug fixing efforts and possible reproduction.
 - When a network error happens, it would be nice to provide a way for the user to retry the last action, such as via a clickable option in a Snackbar.
 - Pulling the default set of pharmacies from a local JSON file rather than hard-coding the IDs of